kulaizki/kulaizki/README.md

 # kulaizki
- An Aspiring Software Engineer, Game Developer, and Web Developer
+ An aspiring Software Engineer, Game Developer, and Web Developer

 💬 About